Roger7000V/focus-in-class/README.md

 ## Prerequisite

 Make sure you have **richtx32.ocx** and **comdlg32.ocx** component in your computer.
-If your computer does not have it, download the file in the repository.
+If your computer does not have them, download the files in the repository.

 1. For Windows 32-bit systems, extract the file to **C:\Windows\System32**.
 Run ```regsvr32.exe C:\system32\RICHTX32.ocx``` and ```regsvr32.exe C:\system32\comdlg32.ocx```.